 Have Dinner with the Disney Chefs

 You could join the Disney Chefs for dinner in the Vineyard Room at Wine Country Trattoria on March 28, 2019.
-Enjoy a 4-course dinner that reflects festival flavors as well as cultures and flavors from around the globe.
+Participants could enjoy a 4-course dinner that reflected festival flavors, as well as cultures and flavors from around the globe.
 The Dinner with Disney Chefs event was held March 28, 2019, from 6:30 p.m. to 9:00 p.m.
 It costs $225, plus tax and gratuity.

 Disney California Adventure Food and Wine Festival Merch

 The Disney Parks Blog promised a new line of merchandise in 2020.
-Hold onto your ears as there will be new head ware, apparel, home decor and kitchen gadgets.
+Hold onto your ears, as there will be new headwear, apparel, home decor and kitchen gadgets.
 I can't wait to wear my exclusive Minnie ear headband (featuring gold fork and spoon!) and a popular wine-colored spirit jersey from last year again.
-In 2019, along with the exclusive California Adventure Food and Wine merchandise, there was kitchenware, signed art and more available for purchase at Studio Store, Festival Gifts, Seaside Souvenirs and Festival Merchandise.
+In 2019, along with the exclusive California Adventure Food and Wine Festival merchandise, there was kitchenware, signed art and more available for purchase at Studio Store, Festival Gifts, Seaside Souvenirs and Festival Merchandise.